kwonus/Quelle/Quelle-AVX.md

 Just like the baseline Quelle specification, Quelle-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

-Quelle Syntax comprises sixteen(16) verbs.
+Quelle Syntax comprises seventeen(17) verbs.
 Each verb corresponds to a basic action:

 - find
 - filter
 - set
 - get
 - clear
+- initialize
 - export
 - show
 - apply